ejfox/sStepper/README.md

 Often when creating interactive stories, we need to control different "steps" in our interactive.
 Often this is a text box with different sections or steps of a story that have information about what the user is seeing.

-To create our stepper, we must first create some basic HTML structure.
+To create our stepper, we must first create it's basic HTML structure.
 You want to wrap the whole stepper in an element with the ID **#sStepper**.
 Inside the sStepper you have the **#stepper-sections**.
 Optionally, you could also have **#stepper-navigation** if you'd like persistent previous/next buttons.

 Any element with the class of **.stepper-next** or **.stepper-prev** will change the stepper in the corresponding direction.

-Here's a rough example of the HTML structure
+## HTML Example
 ```

 <div id="sStepper">